 - Order local and buy local.
 Shopping local not only helps businesses financially, but is a great way to practice responsible travel.

 - Don’t eat at restaurants you can enjoy back home.
 Dine at local restaurants that feature produce grown in Monterey County.
-For many of these restaurants, fresh seafood is caught hours before.
+In fact, for many of these restaurants, fresh seafood is caught hours before.